yzhang18/RNA-SeqEZPZ-NF/README.txt

 * Before running any of these two options, you need to prepare the directory and samples information file called samples.txt is required.
 More detailed steps are listed below.
 * You can take a look at /apps/opt/rnaseq-pipeline/scripts/project_ex for examples of input files (i.e. samples.txt and fastq directory). project_ex folder also contains examples of output files upon completion of running RNAseq full analysis.
 * You can copy the entire project_ex folder to your own folder, delete outputs folder and all the *.out files then run this as test files.
+* Reference files and fastq folder can be symbolic link.
+See below for how to correctly set the symbolic link.
 * In this document, there are also descriptions of output files.